Supporting a Cure for Brain Cancer

 Treatments that look at patient genetics and medical histories promise to be more effective and cause fewer side effects than more traditional therapies developed for a generalized population of patients.
 The idea of “basket trials” is that a single treatment regimen can be used across different cancer types because of similar cell characteristics or mechanisms.
 Dr. Kesari works with patients to ascertain if off-label usage is appropriate for them.

 Exploring the idea of delivering chemotherapy in a effective way, Dr. Kesari participated in a recent study using the chemotherapeutic drug, paclitaxel which when linked to a specific peptide, was able to cross the BBB allowing it to reach its intracranial tumor target.
-“The days of non-specific chemotherapy is in the past,” said Dr. Steven J. O’Day, Professor of Medical Oncology and Director of Immuno-Oncology at John Wayne Cancer Institute.
+“The days of non-specific chemotherapy is in the past,” said Dr. Steven J. O’Day, Professor of Medical Oncology and Director of Immuno-Oncology at Saint John’s Cancer Institute.
 “The immune-oncology revolution is prevalent across all cancers today.”

 Immunotherapy options include checkpoint inhibitors, which help the immune system work more effectively.
 Immuno-vaccines can deliver targeted gene therapies to reverse the effects of specific mutations in tumor cells and viral therapy offers a precise method to destroy cancer cells using methodologies such as oncolytic virus-drug combinations.